-In respect of policyholder funds in the Main Establishment portfolio, the Company has no appetite for direct Market Risk, and such future products will be designed such that no guarantees will be provided which will directly expose the Company to Market Risk.
+In respect of policyholder funds in the Main Establishment and the Belgian Branch portfolios, the Company has no appetite for direct Market Risk, and such future products will be designed such that no guarantees will be provided which will directly expose the Company to Market Risk.
 Only minimal amount exposure per fund exist for operational purposes.
 It is monitored twice a week.
 The existing guaranteed portfolios have some inherent risk that is managed with a robust asset liability matching overseen by the Investment Committee, the appetite for this residual risk is low.